 Most wasp species are self-sufficient, but some do form colonies, such as the paper wasps.

 First discovered in Australia around 1959 as an introduced species, spreading since then to many districts, including Melbourne.
 Their nests can grow to 3 metres long, containing many thousands of wasps, especially during the warm weather conditions.
 They pose a real hazard at BBQs, when eating outdoors and especially for pets.
 If annoyed they will sting many times, and can be very dangerous causing asphyxiation in some extreme cases.

 Around the same size as a honey bee but less hairy, the European Wasp has distinct triangle-shaped black and yellow body markings with long, black antennae.
-When flying they hold their legs tucked into their body, with their wings folded when resting.
+While flying, they hold their legs tucked into their body, with their wings folded when resting.

 The Wasps’ Nest